 - Construction begins September 2019 on I-405/132nd Avenue Southeast segment and is expected to be complete by the end of 2020.

-Construction funding for I-405 to 132nd Avenue Southeast segment is $17.7 million; funding for part of the 132nd to 150th Avenue Southeast segment is expected to be available in 2022; no construction funding is available at this time for the segment from 136th Place Southeast to Lakemont Boulevard.
+Construction funding for I-405 to 132nd Avenue Southeast segment is $17.7 million.
+Construction funding for the section of trail between 132nd Avenue Southeast and 142nd Place Southeast is expected to be available by 2022.
+Design and construction funding for the segments from 142nd Place Southeast and Lakemont Boulevard is not yet available.